-- The students have to acquire 121 credits from 3rd Semester to 8th Semester of B. Tech Programme i. for the award of the degree. - All mandatory courses must be completed with satisfactory for award of degree. ii. - Obtained CGPA greater than or equal to 4.5 (minimum requirements for pass). iii. - iv. - The same attendance regulations are to be adopted as per the rules mentioned in item No.09.
-Rules for Promotion from 6th Semester to 7th Semester: A student shall be promoted from 6th v.
-Semester to 7th Semester only if he/she fulfills the academic requirements of 40% credits up to 6th Semester. - Students, who fail to fulfill the requirement for the award of the degree in six consecutive academic vi. years from the year of admission, shall forfeit their seat.
+- i.
+The students have to acquire 121 credits from 3^{rd} Semester to 8^{th} Semester of B. Tech Programme for the award of the degree. - ii.
+All mandatory courses must be completed with satisfactory for award of degree. - iii.
+Obtained CGPA greater than or equal to 4.5 (minimum requirements for pass). - iv.
+The same attendance regulations are to be adopted as per the rules mentioned in item No.09. - v.
+Rules for Promotion from 6th Semester to 7th Semester: A student shall be promoted from 6th Semester to 7th Semester only if he/she fulfills the academic requirements of 40% credits up to 6th Semester. - vi.
+Students, who fail to fulfill the requirement for the award of the degree in six consecutive academic years from the year of admission, shall forfeit their seat.